All $2$-transitive groups have the EKR-module property: Non-canonical Cocliques that are cosets of subgroups

 where $A\in \SL_2(4)$ and $v\in \mathbb{F}_4^2$.

 Consider the elements

 of orders $2$, $2$ and $5$ respectively.

 The standard complement $H$ is generated by the elements $t$ and $s$, while $tu$ and $s$ generate a nonstandard complement.
-It is interesting to note that for this value of $q$ that this non-standard complement is the stabilizer of a maximum arc in $\mathbb{F}_{4}^2$. \end{example}
+It is interesting to note that this non-standard complement has an orbit of size $6$ in $\mathbb{F}_{4}^2$ which is a {\it maximal arc of degree 2}.
+(An arc of degree 2 is a subset in which no three points are collinear, and in $\mathbb{F}_{4}^2$ such a subset can have at most $6$ points.) \end{example}

 Many other examples of non-canonical cocliques arising from nonstandard complements can be found.
 However, it is not always the case that a nonstandard complement will yield a non-canonical coclique in the derangement graph, as it may fail to satisfy the hypotheses of Lemma~\ref{conj_condition}, as in the following example.